Wintergreen - Stoney Creek Mortgage Information

 What Mortgage Works Best for You?

 You’ve found the perfect property in Wintergreen, Stoney Creek, or one of the nearby developments in Nellysford.
 Now it’s time to finance it.
 At first glance, the array of mortgages available today may seem confusing.
-Choosing the right loan depends on the amount of risk you are willing to take, the stabilty of your other assets, reliability of your income, length of time you intend to own the property, etc. However, no matter what type of loan you seek, they all fall into one of two basic categories: fixed or adjustable.
+Choosing the right loan depends on the amount of risk you are willing to take, the stability of your other assets, reliability of your income, length of time you intend to own the property, etc. However, no matter what type of loan you seek, they all fall into one of two basic categories: fixed or adjustable.

 With a fixed rate mortgage your monthly payment will remain the same from the time you take out the loan until it is paid off.
-Classic fixed mortgages are paid monthly over a 30-year term, but they are also available in 40, 25, 20 or 15 year durations.
+Classic fixed mortgages are paid monthly over a 30-year term, but they are also available in durations of 40, 25, 20, or 15 years.
 A general rule of fixed rate mortgages is that the shorter the term of the loan, the less interest you’ll pay, although your monthly payment will be higher than that of a longer term loan.
 If you have steady income, a fixed rate loan is a good choice as it ensures that your payment will remain the same for the duration of the loan.
 If mortgage rates drop during the term of your loan, you may have the option to refinance.

 There is also a biweekly fixed rate mortgage, in which you make half the monthly payment every two weeks which means you are actually making the equivalent of thirteen instead of twelve monthly payments each year.
 This accelerates the principal payment, thus reducing the interest paid over the life of the loan.